Frequently Asked Questions (FAQs)

 Why is PSA necessary?

-- Over the last decade it has become clear that we must come together to address the growing threats facing current and former public servants, whether it's attacks against first responders during Hurricane Helene, or threats of violence against political appointees.
+- Over the last decade, it has become clear that we must come together in a nonpartisan way to address the growing threats facing current and former public servants – and their families – at every level of government, including threats of violence, harassment, intimidation, and attacks on privacy.

 What does PSA do?